-To achieve these objectives, the STOP Project follows a multi-phase approach, with each phase involving specific ancillary projects designed to build, refine, test, and deploy the STOP algorithm in both clinical and educational settings (Figure 1).
-In this manuscript, we have focused on the conceptual development, instructional design framework, and iterative prototyping of the STOP algorithm.
-The study protocol was evaluated and approved by the institutional review board (IRB).
+To achieve these objectives, the STOP Project employs a multi-phase approach, with each phase incorporating specific ancillary projects aimed at building, refining, testing, and deploying the STOP algorithm in both clinical and educational settings (Figure 1).
+This manuscript focuses on the conceptual development, instructional design framework, and iterative prototyping of the STOP algorithm.
+The study protocol received evaluation and approval from the institutional review board (IRB).

-The development of the STOP algorithm followed the principles of the Successive Approximation Model (SAM), a highly iterative approach designed for rapid prototyping and continuous refinement [10].
-This model allowed us to create, test, and refine the algorithm in real time, ensuring that each version was aligned with real-world needs and evidence-based practices (Figure 2).
+The development of the STOP algorithm adhered to the principles of the Successive Approximation Model (SAM), a highly iterative approach designed for rapid prototyping and continuous refinement [10].
+This model enabled us to create, test, and refine the algorithm in real-time, ensuring that each version aligned with real-world needs and evidence-based practices (Figure 2).

-To establish a foundation, we conducted a comprehensive review of current guidelines, best practices, and expert recommendations on the management of mechanically ventilated patients.
-As the next step, we initiated the "savvy start" phase of SAM.
-In this phase, a diverse, multidisciplinary team, including experts in critical care, respiratory therapy, pulmonary medicine, and clinical education, collaborated to develop a minimum viable prototype of the STOP algorithm.
-The prototype was designed to address the most common and clinically relevant scenarios in mechanical ventilation, providing bedside clinicians with a structured, easy-to-follow decision aid.
+To establish a foundation, we conducted a comprehensive review of current guidelines, best practices, and expert recommendations regarding the management of mechanically ventilated patients.
+Following this, we initiated the "savvy start" phase of SAM.
+During this phase, a diverse, multidisciplinary team-including experts in critical care, respiratory therapy, pulmonary medicine, and clinical education-collaborated to develop a minimum viable prototype of the STOP algorithm.
+This prototype was designed to address the most common and clinically relevant scenarios in mechanical ventilation, providing bedside clinicians with a structured, easy-to-follow decision aid.

-During iterative design and development phases of SAM, the prototype underwent seven rounds of iterative review by a panel of subject matter experts.
-This panel included critical care physicians, respiratory therapists, and nurse practitioners, each providing feedback from their unique perspectives on frontline care.
+Throughout the iterative design and development phases of SAM, the prototype underwent seven rounds of review by a panel of subject matter experts.
+This panel, comprising critical care physicians, respiratory therapists, and nurse practitioners, provided feedback from their unique perspectives on frontline care.
 In each round, the experts evaluated the prototype against criteria such as:

-- Clarity: Is each step clear and easy to follow under high-pressure ICU conditions - Feasibility: Can bedside providers realistically implement each step in diverse clinical settings? - Clinical Relevance: Does each component align with evidence-based practices and address common ICU challenges?
+Clarity: Is each step clear and easy to follow under high-pressure ICU conditions?

+Feasibility: Can bedside providers realistically implement each step in diverse clinical settings?

+Clinical Relevance: Does each component align with evidence-based practices and address common ICU challenges?

-In each iteration, feedback led to modifications, ensuring the algorithm was user-friendly, clinically relevant, and adaptable to various healthcare settings.
-For example, steps were rephrased for clarity, redundancies were eliminated, and specific metrics (like safe limits for ventilator settings) were included to provide clear guidance on decision points.
+Feedback from each iteration led to modifications, ensuring that the algorithm was user-friendly, clinically relevant, and adaptable to various healthcare settings.
+For instance, steps were rephrased for clarity, redundancies were eliminated, and specific metrics (such as safe limits for ventilator settings) were incorporated to provide clear guidance on decision points.

-By the end of the iterative design and development phases, the STOP algorithm had evolved into a streamlined, eight-step tool tailored to address both routine and highrisk scenarios in mechanical ventilation management.
-Each step is designed to cover essential actions, from assessing abnormal vital signs and ventilator alarms to evaluating patient readiness for spontaneous awakening and breathing trials, with each step aimed at standardizing care and reducing variability in practice.
+By the conclusion of the iterative design and development phases, the STOP algorithm had evolved into a streamlined, eight-step tool tailored to address both routine and high-risk scenarios in mechanical ventilation management.
+Each step is designed to encompass essential actions, from assessing abnormal vital signs and ventilator alarms to evaluating patient readiness for spontaneous awakening and breathing trials, with the aim of standardizing care and reducing variability in practice.
 The collaborative and iterative nature of this process ensured that the STOP algorithm was grounded in both best practices and frontline feasibility, laying a strong foundation for further refinement and testing.